Pushforwards of pluricanonical bundles under morphisms to abelian varieties: Proof of the main theorem

 To continue, we observe that $\shG \subseteq \shGt \subseteq \shFm$.
 Indeed, since $\fl$ is left-exact, we have inclusions

 and by construction, the inclusion of $\shG$ into $\shFm$ factors through the subsheaf on the left, hence also through $\shGt$.
 For any torsion point $\alpha \in \Pic^0(A)$, we now obtain

-and because the two spaces on the left and right are equal by \lemmaref{lem:GF-torsion}, we conclude from the definition of $\shG$ in \eqref{eq:shG-def} and the surjectivity of \eqref{eq:shGt} that $\shG = \shGt$.
+and because the two spaces on the left and right are equal by Lemma \ref{lem:GF-torsion}, we conclude from the definition of $\shG$ in \eqref{eq:shG-def} and the surjectivity of \eqref{eq:shGt} that $\shG = \shGt$.
 In particular, $\shG$ is isomorphic to a direct summand in $(f \circ g)_{\ast} \omY$. \end{proof}